We always associate Halloween with witches on brooms but did you know Mother Nature has her own witches broom?

 Once the spores infect the tree, a budding growth will form on the tree, as shown in the following picture, and the bundle of twigs will grow from this single point.

-Yearly Growth Cycle
+The Witches Broom Yearly Growth Cycle

-If you are hiking in the late spring, early summer (May, June to mid-July) the full bundle of twigs will look like a group of short yellow needles.
+If you are hiking the Rockies in the late spring, early summer (May, June to mid-July) the full bundle of twigs will look like a group of short yellow needles.
 This yellow colour comes from the many spores of the Chyrsomya Arctostaphylos fungus.

 This Witches Broom is in the spring growing stage.
-This parasite is not picky when it comes to Confier hosts; this particular growth is on a Spruce Tree
+This parasite is not picky when it comes to Confier hosts; this particular growth is on a spruce tree

 When hiking in the fall, the needles will turn yellow, much like the Larch Tree needles, and will fall off, which is a winter survival adaptation for this parasite: having no needles to nourish during the harsh winter months enables the parasite to focus on feeding and keeping its “body” alive.
 (Sounds spooky!)